Glenrothes: Public parks and horticulture

+The UK Government announced in January 2023 that Glenrothes would share £19.4m of Levelling-up funding.
+The money was used to deliver major improvements in Riverside Park in 2025.
+Thus included new electric vehicle charging infrastructure, provision of public toilets and an upgraded multi-functional equipped children's play park with a giant open-mouthed hippo – described as a play sculpture – at the centre.
+A state-of-the art pump track for mountain bikes, BMX bikes, skateboards and scooters, designed by Clark and Kent Contractors (the company behind the London 2012 Olympic BMX track) was also delivered which is capable of hosting national and international competitions.
+Improvements to the cycle and pedestrian connections to the park including enhanced accessible linkages to the Fife Pilgrim's Way were also provided.

 Sports facilities, clubs and events

 The town has a large variety of established sports and leisure facilities.
-This includes two 18-hole golf courses (Glenrothes and Balbirnie), outdoor skateparks, an indoor trampoline park, an indoor ten-pin bowling alley, a football stadium at Warout Park, private gyms and the Michael Woods Sports and Leisure Centre which is a major sports complex located in Viewfield.
+This includes two 18-hole golf courses (Glenrothes and Balbirnie), outdoor skateparks, an indoor ten-pin bowling alley, a football stadium at Warout Park, private gyms and the Michael Woods Sports and Leisure Centre which is a major sports complex located in Viewfield.
 The Sports Centre was named after the late SNP Councillor Michael Woods in a controversial decision taken by the Glenrothes Area Committee in 2012.
 The sports centre was recognised for its architectural quality in the 2014 Scottish Property Awards, coming second place in the Architectural Excellence Award for Public Buildings.
 In April 2018 a new state-of-the-art indoor training facility was developed adjacent to the Michael Woods Sports and Leisure Centre; the only facility of its kind in Fife.
 The indoor arena features a 3G football pitch allowing for seven-a-side and five-a-side matches.
 The facility, which was funded by Fife Council and sportscotland at a cost of £2.3 million, is also compliant for rugby training.

 The town's football club is Glenrothes F.C., they compete in the East of Scotland League and play at Warout Stadium.
 The local rugby club is Glenrothes RFC who are based at Carleton Park and there is also a local cricket club who play at Gilvenbank Park.
 The Road Running Festival in Glenrothes is the largest annual sporting event in the town with over 1500 people of all ages and levels of fitness taking part and has been held annually since 1983.
 The town is also an established destination in hosting the BDO British International Championships for darts which are held annually at the town's CISWO club.